About API simulation

 How API simulation works

 API simulation is tailored to the needs of both testers and developers.
-As a first start, you create the simulations of the services you need to work with directly in Tosca Cloud or any Integrated Development Environment (IDE) of your choice as a YAML file.
-If you already use Tosca OSV, you can also migrate your simulations (scenarios) to API simulation.
+You can create simulations directly in Tosca Cloud or write them as YAML files in an Integrated Development Environment (IDE).
+If you already use Tosca OSV, you can also migrate your simulations to API simulation.

-In Tosca Cloud, you can view all your simulations and see to which Simulator agent they are deployed.
+In Tosca Cloud, you can view all your simulations and see which Simulator agent they're deployed to.

 The Simulator agent hosts simulations that you can run in your local environment on any machine.
 These simulations send messages, receive requests, or respond like real services.